Photo by Lorena Cirstea/Shutterstock

 Spaniards voted the small town of Albarracín their country’s most beautiful village in a 2018 survey from the national newspaper El País.

-These Spanish small towns are just too lovely to be kept secret.
+These small Spanish towns are just too lovely to be kept secret.

 If you’re looking to venture beyond bustling Spanish cities such as Barcelona and Madrid, consider exploring any number of Spain’s incredibly charming small towns.
 Steeped in history and unspoiled by skyscrapers, Spain’s quaint historic villages (of which there are nearly 20,000) even have a dedicated list that’s compiled annually by the Association of the Most Beautiful Villages in Spain, which since 2011 has grown to include almost 100 of the country’s most picture-perfect settlements.
 Many of these spots are accessible from Spain’s major cities by public transportation, but renting a car is the ideal way to go when it comes to comfort and flexibility.
 (Just remember to get an international driver’s license before you hit the road.)